C-Kubiak/FingerFitTeam9/README.md

 ## \- Known Issues -

-* SettingsManager.cs does not work across scenes, and fails to work after exiting and rentering a scene
+* SettingsManager.cs does not work across scenes, and fails to work after exiting and rentering a scene (moving away from a settings panel, trying a whole scene for settings)
 * User Design Lacking in mini games
 * Lacking data storage